 “What da’?”
 Snapped Boss.

 Casually, King withdrew his left arm and nonchalantly uprooted his sunken feet.
-He patted himself down whilst tapping the toes of his shoes to comfortably reseat the soles.
-The whole time, Boss didn’t move.
+He patted himself down whilst tapping the toes of his porous shoes to comfortably reseat the soles.
+The whole time Boss didn’t move.
 His caught fist hovered, lingered in the air ineffectually.
-His misshapen mismatched eyes bounced all over the rats incredulous display.
+His misshapen mismatched eyes bounced all over the rat’s incredulous display.

 The always exuberant King said nothing, but instead gathered strength in his right arm, then released a violent punch to the belly of Boss.
 His arm sunk deep into the gelatinous mass before it sent the giant ripping across the courtyard.
 He crashed into the base of the Tower forming cracks along the outside.
 The two-and-a-half men tall man rolled off the shattered exterior, planting his face on the ground and rear in the air.
 Runt scrambled over to tend to him.

-It was King that now held an immutable pose, one foot lead with his fist as his flapping, undone jacket calmed itself.
+It was King that now held an immutable pose, one foot lead with his fist as his flapping, unzipped jacket calmed itself.
 The smoke that sept from the gaps of his tight fist faded away.
-Boss came ‘round and limped away with the help of Runt.
+The groaning Boss came ‘round and limped away with the help of Runt.
 Cheers, hollers, jubilation!
 King’s brothers celebrated the victory commending their new leader.

 “King don’t be so reckless!”
 Warned one of the brothers from the small crowd.

 Clearly one of the more mature members of the gang, he approached King with an air of parental concern.
 He and all other brothers followed King’s dress code, a ramshackle lot.
-But this brother wore a different kind of crown.
+But this brother wore a crown of a different kind.
 His hair was long golden blonde, pulled mostly back to keep up with the bustling company he kept.
 A tired, endearing countenance met King.
 A hand on the shoulder.

 “Come on Es!
 Those idiots been causin’ trouble for us for ages.”
 King’s strung out lanky figure flailed indignantly, directed at those pesky giants.